 - The pattern…

 This free pattern is in a women’s size small, for bust 34″ and waist 28″.
 There’s a little give, since you can tie the back a little looser and it’s sewn from knit, so if you adjust the elastic you could maybe make this fit a medium.
 If you need to make the pattern bigger or smaller, check out this post.
-To get it, click your preferred option below.
+To get this pattern, click your preferred option from the buttons below as a newsletter subscriber or gallery access pass purchaser.
+Note that the free version of the pattern does not have printable instructions.

 Please note that all my free patterns are licensed for personal use only (no selling items made from this) and by downloading you are agreeing to this license.